Seth Moulton: 2014 election

 On July 8, 2013, Moulton announced his candidacy in the 2014 congressional race for Massachusetts's 6th district.
 The race had been recognized for its competitiveness by national and regional media throughout the election cycle.
 Moulton challenged Tierney in the Democratic primary.

 Tierney's campaign claimed in campaign advertisements that Moulton received campaign contributions from a New Hampshire political action committee that previously donated only to Republicans, implying that Moulton must hold conservative views.
 Moulton denied being more conservative than Tierney, and said that the Republican PAC donation was returned.
 Public Federal Election Commission filings confirmed that the donation was returned in February 2014.

 Moulton said that he opposed the Iraq War in which he served.
 A Tierney campaign staff member said that Moulton had "changed his mind" on the war, and highlighted Tierney's vote in Congress to oppose the 2002 resolution authorizing the U.S. Invasion of Iraq from the start.
 Moulton also received Retired General Stanley McChrystal's first-ever political endorsement during the campaign.

 Moulton won the primary with 50.8% of the vote to Tierney's 40.1%.

 For the general election, Moulton was endorsed by Senator Elizabeth Warren.
 In October 2014, he received criticism from his Republican opponent when he withdrew from a debate sponsored by radio station WGBH to instead attend a series of New York fundraisers hosted by Democratic National Committee chairwoman Debbie Wasserman Schultz.

 The campaigns of Moulton and his Republican opponent, state Senator Richard Tisei, were held up as an example of a race where voters could respect both candidates and choose the better one, instead of having to choose the less undesirable one.

 Moulton won the general election with 55.0% of the vote to Tisei's 41.1%.

 2016 election

 Moulton was unopposed for reelection in 2016.

 2018 election

 Moulton ran against Republican nominee Joseph Schneider in 2018.
 He won with 65.2% of the vote.
 In 2018 Moulton created the Serve America PAC, which helped elect Democratic candidates with national service experience.

 2020 election

 Moulton faced his first primary challenge since taking office.
 He defeated Democratic challengers Angus McQuilken and Jamie Belsito with 78% of the vote, and defeated Republican nominee John Paul Moran with 65.4% of the vote.

 2022 election

 Moulton faced Republican nominee Bob May in 2022.
 He won with 62.9% of the vote.
 Moulton refused to debate May, calling him an "election denier," citing the Republican candidate's refusal to recognize that President Joe Biden had won the 2020 presidential election.

 2024 election

 Moulton ran for re-election in 2024.
 He was unopposed and won re-election.

-2026 election

-On September 24, 2024, The Boston Globe reported that Moulton was considering challenging Ed Markey in the 2026 U.S. Senate Democratic primary in Massachusetts.
-Moulton announced his campaign on October 15, 2025.